A unified approach to the Behrens-Fisher problem: Mellin--Barnes representation of

-and read off the coefficients $A(m)$ directly for the $|t| \to \infty$ expansion.
-When the degrees of freedom $\nu_i$, $i = 1, 2$, are both odd, we get a finite series that leads to an elementary rational function using duplication.
-When $\nu_i$ are both even, we get a hypergeometric series of type ${}_{2}F_{1}$ with integer parameters, reducible further to complete elliptic integrals (Carlson form) for certain balanced sample-size ratios.
-Reducing the contour integral into residues is central to our work that lets us transform an abstract complex integral into an explicit computational tool.
-It reveals hidden algebraic cancellations whenever a degree of freedom is integer, bridges to standard special-function framework (hypergeometric/Beta) and prepares the ground for both numerical evaluation and asymptotic analysis.
+Summing \eqref{eq:mellin_barnes_3} with the Euler-type identity for ${}_{2}F_{1}$ yields compact expression for $f_T(t)$ which we will provide in the next section.
+That closed form is preferred for large $\lvert t \rvert$, because the hypergeometric behaves smoothly, while the plain series may suffer cancellation.
+The same $\Gamma$-product that gives each residue also feeds Ramanujan's master theorem.
+Essentially, we write $\Psi(s)\,\Gamma(s + \nu_{1}/2)\,\Gamma(\nu_{2}/2 - s + 1/2) \equiv \Gamma(s)\,A(-s)$, and read off the coefficients $A(m)$ directly for the $|t| \to \infty$ expansion.
+When $\nu_i$, $i = 1, 2$, are both odd, we get a finite series that leads to an elementary rational function using duplication.
+When $\nu_i$ are both even, we get a hypergeometric series of type ${}_{2}F_{1}$ with integer parameters, reducible further to complete elliptic integrals for certain balanced sample-size ratios.
+Reducing the contour integral into residues is central to our work that transforms an abstract complex integral into an explicit computational tool.
+It reveals hidden algebraic cancellations, bridges to standard special-function framework (hypergeometric/Beta) and prepares the ground for both numerical evaluation and asymptotic analysis.
 Everything that follows\textemdash closed-form hypergeometric, tail coefficients, moment formulas\textemdash starts with the series \eqref{eq:mellin_barnes_3}.
 Without identifying and summing the $\Gamma(-s)$ residues, the Behrens--Fisher density would remain locked inside the contour integral; after residual analyses, it becomes fully transparent.